grackle-project/grackle/doc/source/Parameters.rst

    volumetric heating rate at a hydrogen number density of n = 1 cm\ :sup:`-3`\.
 Default: 8.5e-26.

+.. c:var:: int use_isrf_field

+   Flag to provide the strength of the interstellar radiation field as a field array using the :c:data:`isrf_habing` pointer.
+If set to 0, then the interstellar radiation field strength will be a constant set by :c:data:`interstellar_radiation_field`.

 .. c:var:: float interstellar_radiation_field

    The strength of the interstellar radiation field in `Habing